davidstone/isocpp/operator-spaceship/I-did-not-order-this.md

 You can see the [generated code for these versions on Godbolt](https://godbolt.org/z/17lOir).

 `equal2` is the straightforward approach, which ignores the problem.
 It means that for each element in the smaller container, we have two iterator comparisons instead of just one.
-For the common case of `vector<Integer>` or `std::string`, this changes our per iteration cost from two increments and two compare + branch to two increments, one compare + branch, and one compare + compare + and + branch.
+For the common case of `vector<Integer>` or `string`, this changes our per iteration cost from two increments and two compare + branch to two increments, one compare + branch, and one compare + compare + and + branch.
 Using a very rough estimation, this adds an extra two operations per loop.

 `equal3` tries to be smarter.
 It is optimized for longer sequences, because it pays a small fixed cost for the whole comparison to keep the loop costs the same as the first version.
 Something much like this is essentially what gcc's libstdc++ did for comparing `string` with `char const *`.
 Compared with `equal1`, this was benchmarked to dramatically increase the costs of comparisons (depending on the benchmark, anywhere from 0 to 66% of the total cost was removed when moving from something like `equal3` to something like `equal1`, but with `strlen` and `memcmp` mixed in).